ESzczeblewski/CodersCamp-2020---Projekt-JavaScript/README.md

 1. graphical interface (changing to show current "state" of assistant: OFF / ON / LISTENING / TALKING)
 2. speech to text (assistant logs into the console what had been said during his LISTENING state)
 3. text to speech (assistant reads answer snippets from Wikipedia API in TALKING state)
-4. integration with Wikipedia (assistant sends GET requests to MediaWiki Action API)
+4. wake-word (assistant starts LISTENING only after his name is called)
 5. list of built-in general commands:
     - "dzień dobry", "witaj", "cześć", "siema", "elo"
     - "do widzenia", "do zobaczenia", "na razie", "żegnaj", "nara"
     - "godzina", "czas"
     - "dzień tygodnia", "dzień"
     - "inwokacja"
+6. command-similarity reactions (assistant reacts to commands that are at least in 60% similar to the ones listed above)
+7. integration with Wikipedia (assistant sends GET requests to MediaWiki Action API)

-6. list of Wikipedia commands:
+8. list of Wikipedia commands:
     - "co to jest",
     - "co to znaczy",
     - "co to",